ARTICLE

 Transhumance is still widely practiced throughout agricultural communities in Switzerland, Germany, Austria, Italy, and Slovenia.

-The Kirghiz horsemen of Central Asia used to migrate between regions of eastern Afghanistan, western China, and southern Tajikistan with their herds of goats, yaks, and camels.
-They would spend their winters in the lower valleys of China or Tajikistan, moving to high mountain grasslands in the summer.
+The Kirghiz horsemen of Central Asia used to between regions of eastern Afghanistan, western China, and southern Tajikistan with their herds of goats, yaks, and camels.
+They would spend their winters in the lower of China or Tajikistan, moving to high mountain grasslands in the summer.

-Most large-scale livestock herds today live on ranches.
-Ranching involves raising livestock on a single, large tract of land.
+Most large-scale livestock herds today live on ranches. involves raising livestock on a single, large tract of land.
 Ranches are common in Australia and New Zealand, the western United States, Argentina, and Brazil.
 Ranchers don’t migrate the way nomadic or transhumance herders do.

 Herding and Land Use

-The Bedouin people of the Arabian Peninsula and the Middle East, for example, are almost entirely semi-nomadic and settled.
+The people of the Arabian Peninsula and the Middle East, for example, are almost entirely semi-nomadic and settled.
 Prior to the 20th century, Bedouins were mostly nomads, herding sheep and goats.
-A series of droughts in the 1960s throughout Western Asia limited fertile areas.
-Oil production in Egypt and Saudi Arabia further limited land available for grazing.
+A series of droughts in the 1960s throughout Western Asia limited fertile areas. production in Egypt and Saudi Arabia further limited land available for grazing.

 More importantly, however, Bedouins sought a better standard of living.
 Schools, health-care facilities, law enforcement, and social opportunities are usually greater in settled areas than through herding lifestyles.